Self-Directed IRA Expert: Horizon Trust BlogJune 8, 2022by Horizon TrustHow Do I Calculate My Required Minimum Distribution?

 How do I avoid the required minimum distribution?

-If your retirement account is employer-based, like a 401(k), then you can put off paying RMDs by working longer.
-That’s not an option for IRA account holders, however.
+If your retirement account is employer-based, like a 401(k), then you can put off paying RMDs by working longer; however, that’s not an option for IRA account holders.

 Can I reinvest my RMD?